Outdoor Living Spaces: How to Build Your Perfect Okanagan Backyard (2026)

 This is the “outdoor living room” concept.
 Weatherproof couches and chairs under a covered structure, maybe a firepit table, an outdoor TV, string lights, the works.
 It’s your indoor living room, but outside.

 The key to making these work in BC is the cover.
 Without it, your furniture gets destroyed.
-With a solid insulated aluminum cover overhead, your cushions stay dry, your electronics stay protected, and the space is usable even when it’s drizzling outside.
+With a solid aluminum patio cover overhead, your cushions stay dry, your electronics stay protected, and the space is usable even when it’s drizzling outside.

 7. Deck Extensions with Railings